Click the Like button to get updates directly in your Facebook feed

-Sandwich of the Week: Fried Green Tomato Sandwich at Merchants
+Sandwich Of The Week: Fried Green Tomato Sandwich At Merchants

 The menu at Merchants, a lively two-part restaurant — a cool contemporary dining room upstairs, a casual place at street level — on an intensely touristy stretch of Broadway in Nashville, Tenn., says "Est. 1892."
 That's stretching things a bit.
 The Merchant's Hotel was constructed on the site that year, and went on to host such country music luminaries as Hank Williams, Patsy Cline, Loretta Lynn, and Dolly Parton before the neighborhood went to hell in the mid-20th century and the place declined into a flophouse and possibly a brothel.
 An optimistic entrepreneur reopened it as a restaurant in 1988.
 Since then it has had several owners, with the most recent bunch taking over last year.